Temperature Conversion Formulas and Online Calculator

 Celsius (° C)

-The Celsius scale is called after the Swedish astronomer Anders Celsius (1701-1744) who set the boiling-point of water as his zero mark, and put the freezing-point at 100 degrees.
+The Celsius temperature scale is called after the Swedish astronomer Anders Celsius (1701-1744) who set the boiling-point of water as his zero mark, and put the freezing-point at 100 degrees.
 It was reversed a few years later and gained wide popularity, especially with scientists.
 It became known as the Centigrade scale because of its 100 divisions, however there was also a unit of angular measurement called a "grade" which was sub-divided into "centigrades".
 To avoid confusion the General Committee on Weights and Measures ruled in 1947 that the word "Celsius" was to be used instead of centigrade.

 Enter your value of °C and press convert.
 The equivalent in Fahrenheit, Kelvin and Rankine are displayed.